We’ve all heard the stories of people having horrible side effects after receiving the flu shot, but how common are they?

 Secondly, the results that are used to measure how safe the vaccines are, are only based on short-term side effects reported by the patient between 2 and 14 days after receiving the vaccine.

-If you’re at a high risk for infection––between 6 months to 5 years, you’re pregnant, over 50, and anyone with asthma, diabetes and heart, or blood disorders––you might want to talk to your doctor about it, which he will probably, and enthusiastically, tell you to get one.
+If you’re at a high risk for infection — between 6 months to 5 years, you’re pregnant, over 50, and anyone with asthma, diabetes and heart, immunosuppressive diseases, or blood disorders — you probably should get the flu shot.
+But definitely talk to you doctor about your concerns and then make a decision from there.

 Maybe I’m just a ridiculous, paranoid 20-something, but I just don’t see that the flu shot is worth it and don’t like the idea of having (even a small amount) of mercury injected directly into my body.
 Happy flu season everybody, it’s here till march, so watch out!